Gardens, (Green) Squares, and Parks in Paris

 Tino Rossi Garden

-Tino Rosi is a waterfront garden stretching along the banks of the Seine and is well known as an Open-Air Museum of sculptures, thanks to some of the contemporary works of big sculptors such as César, Brancusi, Rougemont, Zadkine, Ipoustéguy, Stahly, and Schoffer, amongst others.
+Tino Rossi is a waterfront garden stretching along the banks of the Seine and is well known as an Open-Air Museum of sculptures, thanks to some of the contemporary works of big sculptors such as César, Brancusi, Rougemont, Zadkine, Ipoustéguy, Stahly, and Schoffer, amongst others.

 Address: 2 Quai Saint Bernard